echasnovski/nvim/README.md

 spell/                  # Files for spelling
 ```

 NOTE: Currently this configuration defers sourcing of most time consuming commands (mostly plugins).
-This is done by using `vim.defer_fn(f, 0)` which defers execution of `f` until Vim is loaded.
-This doesn't affect general usability: it decreases time before showing fully functional start screen (or asked file) from ~240ms to ~105ms (on a not so quick i3-6100).
+This is done by using `vim.schedule(f)` which defers execution of `f` until Vim is loaded.
+This doesn't affect general usability: it decreases time before showing fully functional start screen (or asked file) from ~240ms to ~105ms (on a not so quick i3-6100) to ~65ms (on Ryzen 5600u).

 ## Installation